cellularmitosis/logs/20180324-ltz1000-1f-noise/README.md

 For all measurements, the 20MHz bandwidth limit was enabled.

 The scope was configured to use a "100x" probe.
-This means 1V on the scope is actually 1uV measured, and 100mV on the scope is actually 100nV measured, etc.
+This means **1V on the scope is actually 1uV measured, and 100mV on the scope is actually 100nV measured**, etc.

 ## A note on being patient